ansible/ansible/rst/modules.rst

 authorized_key
 ``````````````

-(new in 0.5).
+.. versionadded:: 0.5

 Adds or removes an authorized key for a user from a remote host.

 +--------------------+----------+---------+----------------------------------------------------------------------------+
 | parameter          | required | default | comments                                                                   |